namannehra/overscroll/README.md

 		console.log('overscroll top is ', top);
 	});

-Call `stopOverscrollEvent` when you don't need the element to fire overscroll event as this event is has heavy on scrolling performance
+Call `OverscrollEvent.stop` when you don't need the element to fire `overscroll` event as `overscroll` events are heavy on scrolling performance

-	stopOverscrollEvent(d);
+	OverscrollEvent.stop(d);

-`firesOverscrollEvent` can be used to check if an element is firing overscroll events.
+`OverscrollEvent.fires` can be used to check if an element is firing `overscroll` events.

-	firesOverscrollEvent(d); //true
+	OverscrollEvent.fires(d); //true

-**Note:** Height and width of element is calculate when user touches the element.
-If size of element changes while user is touhing then call `getOverscrollEvent` again with same element as argumant to recalculate the reise.

 `overscroll.js` is the original file and uses `const`, `let` and `arrow functions` which may not be supported in all browsers. `overscroll-transformed.js` is genetared using [babeljs](https://babeljs.io/) and will work in most browsers.

+## Notes
+* `overscroll` events only work in browsers which support Touch Events and fires Touch Events without CSS touch-action property (Currently only Chrome).
+* `top`, `right`, `bottom` and `left` properties only be present when there is `overscroll` in the perticular direction.
+* Height and width of element is calculate when user touches the element (using touchstart event).
+If size of element changes while user is touhing then call `OverscrollEvent.update` with the element as argumant to recalculate the size.
+* `preventDefault` can be called on `sourceEvent` property to prevent scrolling.